nasa-jpl/ION-DTN/gh-pages/docs/ION-Application-Service-Interface.md

 ### CFDP Shell Test Program: `cfdptest`

-ION provides application CFDP test program called `cfdptest`, which installed as part of regular ION build/install process and can be invoked from terminal this way:
+ION provides an application CFDP test program called `cfdptest`, which is installed as part of the regular ION build/install process and can be invoked from the terminal this way:

 ```bash
 cfdptest
 ```

-The shell program present a ':' prompt for interactive mode commanding.
+The shell program presents a ':' prompt for interactive mode commanding.
 You can type 'h' to see a list of available commands.

+Starting with ION 4.1.4-b.1, `cfdptest` includes major enhancements for transaction management:

+- Transaction tracking and summary display for monitoring multiple concurrent file transfers
+- Per-transaction control commands (cancel, suspend, resume) for fine-grained management
+- Terminology updates for RFC compliance (closure-reqt replaces ack)
+- Reset command (R) to clear source and destination filenames
+- Version command (v) to display build information and version details

+These improvements make `cfdptest` more suitable for testing complex CFDP scenarios and managing multiple file transfers simultaneously.

 One can also feed a sequence of commands to `cfdptest` non-interactively such that you will not see the stdout of the program.
 This is useful for running automated tests.